Title IX & Smith College

 A pregnant student must be granted a leave of absence for as long as it is deemed medically necessary for the student to be absent.
 At the conclusion of the student’s leave, the student must be allowed to resume the status that the student held when the leave began.

-For further guidance, see “Supporting the Academic Success of Pregnant and Parenting Students” brochure.
+For further guidance, see the “Supporting the Academic Success of Pregnant and Parenting Students” brochure.
 Although this pamphlet focuses on secondary schools, the legal principles apply to all recipients of federal financial assistance, including postsecondary institutions.

-If you have any questions regarding your rights as a pregnant or parenting student, please contact the Title IX Coordinator.
+If you have any questions regarding your rights as a pregnant or parenting student, please contact the Title IX coordinator.